omnibor/site/content/resources/whitepaper.md

 *Artifacts and associated metadata may be obfuscated when sharing the artifact identity graph, while preserving other properties.*

-Metadata about artifacts and their associated artifact trees may have varying levels of sensitivity.
+Metadata about artifacts and their associated artifact dependency graphs may have varying levels of sensitivity.
 GitBOM allows the supplier to reveal as little or as much as they, in negotiation with their consumers, choose.
-The GitBOM tree itself is just a [merkel tree](https://en.wikipedia.org/wiki/Merkle_tree) of opaque hashes.
-This provides transparency about the artifact tree and its structure, while allowing supplier modulated levels of opaequeness about the metadata.
+The GitBOM graph itself is just a [merkel tree](https://en.wikipedia.org/wiki/Merkle_tree) of opaque hashes.
+This provides transparency about the artifact dependency graph and its structure, while allowing supplier modulated levels of opaequeness about the metadata.

-#### 6. Truncatability of Tree
+#### 6. Truncatability of Graph